tuneinsight/lattigo/README.md

 - `lattigo/dbfv` and `lattigo/dckks`: Multiparty (a.k.a. distributed or threshold) versions of the BFV and CKKS schemes that enable secure multiparty computation solutions with secret-shared secret keys.

+- `lattigo/rlwe` and `lattigo/drlwe`: common base for generic RLWE-based multiparty homomorphic encryption.
+It is imported by the `lattigo/bfv` and `lattigo/ckks` packages.

 - `lattigo/examples`: Executable Go programs that demonstrate the use of the Lattigo library.
                       Each subpackage includes test files that further demonstrate the use of Lattigo primitives.